HamzaAdrat/my-repo/template-computo-myst.md

 ## Statistical approach
 Given a circular domain with $N$ points, we want to decide whether the points exhibit repulsion or not.
 To do so, we will begin with a statistical approach, where we will first calculate, for Poisson processes as well as for Ginibres and $\beta$-Ginibres processes, the probability that the ratio $R = \frac{4 \pi S}{P^2}$ of the central cell is less than or equal to $r$, for values of $r$ ranging from $0$ to $1$.
 And then we will apply the same approach using the mean ratio of the five central cells.
 Finally, we will calculate $95$% confidence intervals for each of these processes.

 The following code illustrates the generation of various point samples and the calculation of ratios by defining the number of points $N$ and the parameter $\beta$ for $\beta$-Ginibre processes.
+The Ginibre and $\beta$-Ginibre processes are generated using the "sample" function given in the python code of {cite}`MR4279876`.

 ```{code-cell} ipython3
 :tags: [show-output, hide-input]